AdhyanGupta948/Roastdoku/README.md

 ⏱️ Timer-based scoring system

-🎨 Clean and minimal UI built with Jetpack Compose
+🎨 Clean and minimal UI

-🎵 Optional sound settings

 📱 Fully playable and responsive on Android devices